george-studenko/100_Days_of_ML_Code/README.md

 ## Day 18 : Oct 17, 2018

 **Today's Progress** : Day three of the Fast.AI marathon completed the video of lesson 3!, interesting things on different activation functions, like softmax for non-binary classifications and sigmoid for multiple classes classification (predicting multiple correct outputs), also checking where and how to get the datasets.
 Also finally got the Kaggle Fastai kernels to work!
-Also leartning more about what is inside an LSTM cell which in short are 4 gates: Learn, Forget, Remember and Use gates.
+Also learning more about what is inside an LSTM cell which in short are 4 gates: Learn, Forget, Remember and Use gates.

 **Thoughts**: It is interesting to lean that activation functions have their own "personality"